bitfocus/companion-module-tascam-bdmp1/companion/HELP.md

 # TASCAM BD-MP1 Blu-Ray Player
 *Companion Module*

+## WARNING: Update from Companion 2.x to 3.x
+If you are updating from Companion 2.x you might have to correct your variables manually.
+Companion 3.x doesn't allow the colon inside variable names anymore and thus all variables have been renamed using the underscore as a replacement.
+Also the module uses the new boolean feedbacks now which should have been automatically upgraded.

-## Note
+## NOTE
-Only one client connection at a time can be made.
+Only one client connection can be made at a time.

 ## Dynamic Variables
 | Variable | Description |